AVelazquez97/AVelazquez97/README.md

 <div align = "center">

- ### On the other hand, I'm actually learning to develop GUI's with Tkinter/Python as also OOP in a self-taught way.
+ ### On the other hand, I'm actually learning to develop on the server side at a backend course imparted by CoderHouse.

  ### I will add new repositories as I develop new projects applying what I have learned.